Khandapada

-Khandapada (also spelt as Khandapara) is a town and a notified area committee in Nayagarh district in the Indian state of Odisha.
+Khandapada (also spelt as Khandapara) is a town and a Notified Area Council in Nayagarh district in the Indian state of Odisha.
 It is located in the valley of nine mountains.

 Geography

 Khandapada is located at 20.27°N 85.18°E. It has an average elevation of 65 m.

 History

 During the British Raj era, Khandapada was the capital of Khandpara State.
 It was one of several princely states of the Eastern States Agency.
 The instrument of accession to the Indian Union was signed by the last ruler of the state on 1 January 1948.